Home / Recipes / Ingredient / Pasta / Cheesy Fresh Tomato Eggplant Casserole

 How to Make Fresh Tomato Eggplant Casserole

 To start, wash, peel and cut fresh eggplant into medium cubes.
-Sprinkle eggplant with salt and place in a large mixing bowl for 30 minutes.
-After, drain but do not rinse.
+Sprinkle eggplant with salt and place in a large mixing bowl, after, drain but do not rinse.

 Eggplant cubes in a silver bowl.